Fuel your life!

-In 2006, 2 Quebecers travellers (David Côté and Mathieu Gallant) met in the jungle of Hawaii.
-From simply living with the help of nature, they involuntarily discovered the living food.
-One was dreaming of a restaurant, the other one of a Kombucha and teaching company.
-Crudessence was now born.
+In 2006, 2 Quebecers (David Côté and Mathieu Gallant) met in the Hawaian jungle.
+It is through living from nature’s edibles that they involuntarily discovered the power of living foods.
+One was dreaming of a restaurant, the other one of an educative Kombucha company.
+Crudessence was then born.

 David Côté and Mathieu Gallant, long haired, brown pants, start a delivery service for organic lunchboxes.
 They call the project Crudessence.

-Surprised with their charisma and the response they get from Montrealer, these young entrepreneurs fix up a little store on Rachel with recycled wood, open their first juice bar, and start offering cooking classes.
+Surprised by their charisma and the response they get from Montrealers, these young entrepreneurs fix up a little store on Rachel, made with recycled wood.
+They open their first juice bar and start offering cooking classes.

 After several media publications and a raging success, we start thinking about growth and Crudessence arms itself with a central kitchen.

-In light of all the health-thirsty women, the Academy of Living Foods opens up.
-They then open their first “real restaurant in September downtown Montreal on Mackay St.
+In light of the latest health trends, the Academy of Living Foods opens up.
+Crudessence then opens its first “real” restaurant in September in downtown Montreal, on Mackay street.

-By general demand, Mathieu and David write their first book Crudessence (Men’s edition), which will then become a Best Seller translated into 5 languages.
+By popular demand, Mathieu and David write their first book: Crudessence.
+The book then becomes a Best Seller and is translated into 5 languages.

-Crudessence opens a counter in the Moisson super market in Ste-Therese.
+Crudessence opens a counter in La Moisson Supermarché Santé in Ste-Therese.

 Short of projects, they decide to launch a line of ready-to-eat products in Montreal universities and supermarkets.

-A Crudessence counter is born with new partners Avril Supermarkets in Brossard.
-2 new books are published: Desserts & Soups.
+A Crudessence counter is born with new partners: Avril Supermarkets in Brossard.
+2 new books are published: Desserts and Soups.

-Another counter opens in the Avril Supermarkets in Grandy, and two more books get published: Juices & Salads.
+Another counter opens in Granby’s Avril Supermarket, and two more books get published: Juices and Salads.

 Crudessence offers it’s very first detox retreat in Costa Rica!
-The first counter opens in Quebec City with partner Avril.
+The first counter in Quebec city opens with partner Avril.

-After years of waiting and patience, Crudessence opens a new restaurant in the Old Saint-Roch, Quebec.
-Only one Crudessence wasn’t enough, AVRIL Supermarket opens a new counter a couple of months later in Quebec.
+After years of waiting, Crudessence opens a new restaurant in Old Saint-Roch, Quebec.
+Only one Crudessence wasn’t enough, Avril Supermarket opens a new counter a few months later in Quebec.